bbauska/Coursera-Bootstrap/readme.md

 tags that are useful for providing hyperlinks, then you have the button tags that enable you to include buttons in your website.

-Now what we\'re going to look at is how do we format with a tags on the button tags using bootstrap classes so that you can style them to fake the general theme of bootstrap.
+Now what we&apos;re going to look at is how do we format with a tags on the button tags using bootstrap classes so that you can style them to fake the general theme of bootstrap.